Isabelo de los Reyes: Early career and journalism

+In 1887, at the age of 23, del Pan compiled de los Reyes' articles and submitted them to the Exposición General de las Islas Filipinas in Madrid, where he won a silver medal.
+These articles would eventually become one of his most important contributions to Philippine studies, El Folk-lore Filipino.
+Folk-Lore was published in 1889 in two volumes.
+De los Reyes' interest in folklore continued.
+He collected materials, wrote for periodicals, and issued an open letter calling on readers to collect, publish, and organize a folklore society, which did not materialize.
+De los Reyes wrote Folk-Lore not just as a book for legends and fables, but eventually as "a general archive at the service of all sciences", expanding his definition of "folklore" to include "popular knowledge relevant to all sciences", including sections on religion, customs, literature, and articles on Diego Silang, millenarian revolts, and local miracles of the Virgin Mary.

+During this time, Isabelo de los Reyes also propagated the literary works of his mother Leona, notably her poems.
+Despite Leona's many works, only 22 surviving literary contributions, as many of which were destroyed by either time or her husband, were posthumously presented at the Exposicion General de Filipinas in Madrid in 1887 three years after her death.
+They were again presented at the International Exposicion in Paris in 1889 and at the St. Louis International Exposition in Missouri in 1904.
+They were also included in the Encyclopedia Internationale des Oeuvres des Femmes (International Encyclopedia of Women's Works) in 1889.
+Because of these publications, Isabelo ensured that his mother's writing would be known even outside the country and preserved through time, something that was thought to be impossible for his mother, who was a vocal lesbian woman, given the patriarchal nature of the Spanish colonial era.

-During this time, de los Reyes published in rapid succession multiple works: Ilocandias (1887), Articulos Varios (1887), Las Islas Visayas en la epoca de la conquista (1889), Historia de Filipinas (1889), and the two-volume Historia de Ilocos (1890).
+De los Reyes also published in rapid succession multiple works: Ilocandias (1887), Articulos Varios (1887), Las Islas Visayas en la epoca de la conquista (1889), Historia de Filipinas (1889), and the two-volume Historia de Ilocos (1890).
 These and other works won him a measure of recognition as a scholar.
 By 1889, he was listed as a corresponding or honorary member of societies such as the Imperial y Real Sociedad Geografica de Vienna, Academia Indo-China de Francia, and the Sociedad Española de Geografia Comercial.

 In 1889 he founded El Ilocano, said to be the first newspaper written solely in a Philippine vernacular.
 De los Reyes declared that he founded El Ilocano to "serve [our] beloved pueblo Ilocos by contributing to the enlightenment of her children, defending her interests."
 El Iloco lasted for seven years.
 By 1893, de los Reyes was able to acquire his own printing press, which he set up in the basement of his house in Binondo and called Imprenta de Isabelo de los Reyes.
 Proud of his provincial origins, he boasted that the press parts were fabricated by Vigan artisans and he hired Ilocanos as printshop personnel.